Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

 18. _learning_rate_ (float, optional)

     Start learning rate used for training.

-The default value is 5e-5.
+    If left empty, will be chosen automatically based on the task type and model selected.

 19. _learning_rate_scheduler_ (string, optional)

     The learning rate scheduler to use.
 The default value is warmup_linear.
-    It could be one of [`warmup_linear`, `warmup_cosine`, `warmup_cosine_with_restarts`, `warmup_polynomial`, `constant`, `warmup_constant`]
+    It could be one of [`warmup_linear`, `warmup_cosine`, `warmup_cosine_with_restarts`, `warmup_polynomial`, `constant`, `warmup_constant`].

+    If left empty, will be chosen automatically based on the task type and model selected.

 20. _warmup_steps_ (int, optional)

     The number of steps used for the learning rate scheduler warmup phase.
 It is the number of steps used for a linear warmup from 0 to learning_rate.

-The default value is 0.
+    If left empty, will be chosen automatically based on the task type and model selected.

 21. _optimizer_ (string, optional)

     Optimizer to be used while training.
 The default value is adamw_hf.
-    It could be one of [`adamw_hf`, `adamw`, `sgd`, `adafactor`, `adagrad`]
+    It could be one of [`adamw_hf`, `adamw`, `sgd`, `adafactor`, `adagrad`].

+    If left empty, will be chosen automatically based on the task type and model selected.

 22. _weight_decay_ (float, optional)

     The weight decay to apply (if not zero) to all layers except all bias and LayerNorm weights in AdamW optimizer.

-The default value is 0.
+    If left empty, will be chosen automatically based on the task type and model selected.

 23. _extra_optim_args_: (string, optional)

     Optional additional arguments that are supplied to SGD Optimizer.
 The arguments should be semi-colon separated key value pairs and should be enclosed in double quotes.
 For example, "momentum=0.5; nesterov=True" for sgd.
 Please make sure to use a valid parameter names for the chosen optimizer.
-For exact parameter names, please refer https://pytorch.org/docs/1.13/generated/torch.optim.SGD.html#torch.optim.SGD for SGD.
+For exact parameter names, please refer to https://pytorch.org/docs/1.13/generated/torch.optim.SGD.html#torch.optim.SGD for SGD.
 Parameters supplied in extra_optim_args will take precedence over the parameter supplied via other arguments such as weight_decay.
 If weight_decay is provided via "weight_decay" parameter and via extra_optim_args both, values specified in extra_optim_args will be used.

 24. _gradient_accumulation_step_ (int, optional)

     Number of updates steps to accumulate the gradients for, before performing a backward/update pass.

-The default value is 1.
+    If left empty, will be chosen automatically based on the task type and model selected.

 25. _precision_ (int, optional)

     Apply mixed precision training.
 This can reduce memory footprint by performing operations in half-precision.
-The default value is 32.
-    It could one of [`16`, `32`]
+It could one of [`16`, `32`].

+    The default value is "32".

 26. _iou_threshold_ (float, optional)

     This is the IOU threshold used during inference for non-maximum suppression while post processing the predictions.

-The default value is `0.5`.
+    If left empty, will be chosen automatically based on the task type and model selected.

 27. _box_score_threshold_ (float, optional)

     During inference, only return proposals with a score greater than `box_score_threshold`.
     The score is the multiplication of the objectness score and classification probability.

-The default value is `0.3`.
+    If left empty, will be chosen automatically based on the task type and model selected.

 28. _random_seed_ (int, optional)